gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

-## Contract Deploy information
+## Contract Deploy Information

-This document lists all the addresses of the contracts that have been deployed on a given network
+This document lists all the addresses of the contracts that have been deployed on a given network.

 ## Ethereum Mainnet

-These are contracts that are created/deployed once for ethereum mainnet
+These are contracts that are created/deployed once for Ethereum Mainnet

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|